alex9smith/recipes/src/recipes/chicken-liver-parfait.md

 - Pour the parfait mix through a fine sieve into the terrine mould.
 - Cover the top of the terrine mould tightly with foil and place into the bain-marie.
 - Cook until the internal temperature reaches 64C, approx 30 minutes
-- Remove from the bain-marie and let cool to room temperature before covering with clingfilm and storing in the fridge.
+- Remove from the bain-marie and let cool to room temperature.
+- While the parfait is cooling, make the jelly.
+Put the gelatin and cold water in a small bowl and leave for 10 minutes to bloom.
+- Meanwhile put the port and spices in a small saucepan and gently warm.
+We want this warm enough to infuse the spices and dissolve the gelatin but not boiling as that will ruin the gelatin.
+- Mix the gelatin powder and water into the warm port and stir well to combine.
+- Remove the whole spices and gently pour the jelly onto the parfait to form a 1mm layer.
+- Allow to fully cool to room temperature then tightly wrap in clingfilm and refrigerate.

 ## Notes